juliettebeaudet/Trybe-School/README.md

-# Full-Stack Trybe School
+# All Trybe School Activities

-This repository contains two folders, both created while studying at [Trybe](https://www.betrybe.com/).
+This repository contains two folders and a readme, all created while studying at [Trybe](https://www.betrybe.com/). <br>
-The *course-summaries* folder contains home-made compiled lessons, so they can be consulted by peer students, whereas the *exercises* folder displays some of the initial developed learning activities.
+The *course-summaries* folder contains home-made compiled lessons, so they can be consulted by peer students. <br>
+The *exercises* folder displays some of the initial developed learning activities.<br>
+Finally, the present readme displays all the delivered projects.

 The Trybe program has more than **1,500 hours** of classroom and online classes and covers front-end, back-end, computer science, software engineering, agile methodologies and soft skills.

 See our curriculum details and associated training projects:
 <br>
 ​
 ## Introduction - Web Development :white_check_mark:
 ##### Block 1: Introduction - Unix & Shell